 With an ex-producer on the team creating some original music wasn’t a problem, but if you’re not so fortunate then composing something out of loops in Apple’s Garage Band (available for Mac, iPad & iPhone) or sourcing a track from iStock Audio are also good options.

 The final edit was performed in Final Cut Pro X, but for a simple film like this it could just have easily been iMovie or Windows Movie Maker.
 Video editing really flys in the new Final Cut and before we knew it we were ready to export to YouTube and Vimeo.
 A great tip for anyone new to cutting video is to take a break and come back with a fresh perspective before committing to the final edit.
-You’ll spot any cuts that don’t quite work and get a better feel for how the film flow for a first time viewer.
+You’ll spot any edits that don’t quite work and get a better feel for how the film flows for a first time viewer.

 And here are the results.
 We think little videos like this are a great way to speak directly to your audience.
 If you want to explore the options for creating something similar for your site then please feel free to get in touch.

 Receive Updates by Email

 Sign up for our latest knowledge base articles delivered direct to your inbox.